Quick Answer

 A Smarter Way Forward

-If you are considering bird spikes, bird netting, or other physical deterrents, remember that these can only go so far.
-For a solution that is humane, low maintenance, and built to last, Symterra Pulse offers the next evolution in building-safe bird repellents.
+If you are considering bird spikes, bird netting, or other physical deterrents, remember that these methods have limits.
+For a solution that is non-lethal, low-maintenance, and built to last, Symterra Pulse offers the next evolution in building-safe bird repellents.

 Let us help you choose the system that fits your property, your structure, and your goals.